You don’t need to splash out on expensive streaming subscriptions and Blu-rays to keep your kids entertained on long

 The first animated TV series went live in 1980.
 It ran until the mid-90s.
 In 2006, PBS rebooted the show; it lasted until 2015.

 Noddy ran for two seasons and 66 episodes between 1998 and 2000.
 The show focuses on Noah the NODDY Shop (Notions, Oddities, Doodads, and Delights of Yesterday).
 Each story carries a moral message and a healthy dose of comedy.

 The was made in Canada but was a hit in the U.S., U.K., Australia, and much of Latin America.

 It’s not just kids who can benefit from the massive amount of content on YouTube.
 If you’d like a taste of what else is available, check out our articles on the best legal live TV channels on YouTube and the best YouTube Originals.

 Worried that YouTube isn’t safe for your children?
-Then try these YouTube alternatives for kids or how to limit your child’s screen time.
+Then try these Android- and iPhone-based YouTube alternatives for kids or how to limit your child’s screen time.
 And if you want more content to keep your kids entertained, try these top podcasts for kids: